sterlenjohnson/Headless-LMStudio-Server/SECURITY.md

 # Security Policy

 ## Reporting a Vulnerability
-If you discover a security vulnerability, please report it privately by emailing `security@sterlenjohnson.com`.
+If you discover a security vulnerability, please report it.
 Include:
 - A description of the vulnerability
 - Steps to reproduce
 - Potential impact